Khoroshkin-Tolstoy approach for quantum superalgebras: Superalgebras and Lie superalgebras

 If an algebra $A$ considered as a vector space is a superspace, it is called a superalgebra if

 It follows that for any two homogeneous elements $a_1$ and $a_2$ the product $a_1 a_2$ is homogeneous and

-A $\bbZ_2$-graded associative algebra is said to be an associative superalgebra.
-The tensor product $A \otimes B$ of two associative superalgebra $A$ and $B$ is considered as an associative superalgebra with the multiplication defined by the equation
+A superalgebra with an associative multiplication is called an associative superalgebra.
+The tensor product $A \otimes B$ of two associative superalgebras $A$ and $B$ is considered as an associative superalgebra with the multiplication defined by the equation

-for all homogeneous $a_1, a_2 \in A$ and $b_1, b_2 \in B$.
-The multiplication in the tensor product of any number of associative superalgebras id defined recursively.
+The multiplication in the tensor product of any number of associative superalgebras is defined recursively.

 Let $V$ be a superspace.
-The algebra $\End(V))$ becomes an associative superalgebra if one assumes that $a \in (\End(V))_\oz$ when $a V_\alpha \subset V_\alpha$, and $a \in (\End(V)_\oo$ when $a V_\alpha \subset V_{\alpha + \oo}$ for $\alpha = \oz, \oo$.
+The algebra $\End(V))$ becomes an associative superalgebra if one assumes that $a \in (\End(V))_\oz$ when $a V_\alpha \subset V_\alpha$, and $a \in (\End(V)_\oo$ when $a V_\alpha \subset V_{\alpha + \oo}$ for $\alpha \in \bbZ_2$.

 A Lie superalgebra $\gothg$ is a superalgebra with a Lie bracket $[\, \cdot \, , \, \cdot \,]$ satisfying the conditions